Ingersoll Rand Inc.

 Investment Risk Disclosure

-Volatility Risk: IR exhibits above-average market sensitivity with a beta of 1.309, indicating it tends to move about 31% more than the broader market.
-This elevated beta, combined with a significant one-year maximum drawdown of -23.07%, suggests substantial downside volatility and potential for meaningful capital erosion during market downturns.
-Investors should consider this stock considerably more volatile than the market average.
+Volatility Risk: IR exhibits above-average volatility, as evidenced by a beta of 1.309, indicating it is approximately 31% more volatile than the broader market.
+This is further confirmed by a significant maximum drawdown of -21.68% over the past year, highlighting substantial downside risk during market downturns.

 FAQs